The Bailiwick of Guernsey is a group of islands (called Guernsey, Alderney, Sark, Herm, Jethou, Brecqhou and Lihou) within the Channel Islands.

 Guernsey offers a completely different way of life.
 The island has stunning views, beautiful walks and cycle routes.
 Sport is an important part of life in Guernsey, as well as the arts.
 If you wish to participate in some voluntary work we have many charities that would welcome your support.

 Limited space together with the many positive reasons to live here, mean that there are certain requirements you need to meet if you would like to move to Guernsey.

 Although Guernsey is geographically closer to the Normandy coast than the south coast of England, it is a dependency of the British Crown.
-The Queen is the Head of State (as the latter day successor to the Duke of Normandy) and the Lieutenant-Governor is Her Majesty's personal representative.
+The King is the Head of State (as the latter day successor to the Duke of Normandy) and the Lieutenant-Governor is His Majesty's personal representative.